MatDagommer/earthquake-prediction/README.md

     python --version

 If that's not the case, this blog explains how to set it up : https://prishitakapoor2.medium.com/configuring-git-bash-to-run-python-for-windows-a624aa4ae2c5
+Check that you are using a virtual environment with the following versions:

+Python : 3.10.4
+Torch : 1.11

 ## Retrieve the data